objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-In order to get the circular photos we need to create a clipping path:
+In order to get the circular photos we need to create a clipping path.

 ```html
 <div style="height: 0;">